chinapedia/wikipedia.abstract.en/Page/Prince_Harry,_Duke_of_Sussex.md

 Sport has been a way that Harry has helped charities and other organisations.
 This has included training as a Rugby Development Officer for the Rugby Football Union in 2004 and coaching students in schools to encourage them to learn the sport.
 He is the Patron of the Rugby Football League, Rugby League's governing body in England.[132]
 Like his brother and father, he has participated in polo matches to raise money for charitable causes.[133][134]

-Prince_Harry_Speaks_at_the_Invictus_Games_Symposium.webm, two veterans and moderator Jeremy Schaap.]]
+, two veterans and moderator Jeremy Schaap.]]
 As patron of Walk of Britain, he walked with the team on 30 September[135] and 20 October 2015.[136]
 On 28 October 2015, he carried out one day of engagements in the US.
 He launched the Invictus Games Orlando 2016 with First Lady Michelle Obama and Dr. Jill Biden at Fort Belvoir.[137]
 He later attended an Invictus Games board meeting and a reception to celebrate the launch at the British Ambassador's Residence.[138]

 The Royal Foundation